 Auto One can repair or replace the glass in your sunroof.
 When rocks, tree branches or that garage ladder break or chip the glass in your sunroof, bring your car, truck or SUV to Auto One.
 Our Independent Glass Association certified installers will replace or repair the sunroof glass for you.
-We have convenient Auto One locations across Michigan and Indiana to serve all your sunroof repair needs.
+We have convenient Auto One locations across Michigan to serve all your sunroof repair needs.

 The quality and price of a sunroof is determined by the size.